What do we fight for?

-POSTME is a local measure within the ACLU’s nationwide Community Control Over Police Surveillance (CCOPS) effort.
+Our coalition is a local measure within the ACLU’s nationwide Community Control Over Police Surveillance (CCOPS) effort.
 The CCOPS model bill has been successfully adopted in 13 major American cities and counting.
-With POSTME, Minneapolis could be the next city to join the movement.
+Minneapolis could be the next city to join the movement.

 What it entails:

-POSTME offers a framework for acquiring new surveillance technologies and using existing ones.
+The POSTME measure offers a framework for acquiring new surveillance technologies and using existing ones.
 The measure promotes four guiding principles:

 First, the police would need to generate a public-impact report of surveillance tech.
 Next, express city council approval would be required in order for the technology to be acquired and used.
 City council approval would come with clear rules and policies for surveillance in the community, as well as clear and enforceable consequences for when the technology is misused or abused.

 Equity is central throughout this process.
 By requiring equity-impact reports and correcting the over-policing enabled by previous surveillance tech, POSTME would help restore the balance of power between police and community, protect protesters, and take a step toward ending racial discrimination.

 Why it matters:

 It was powerful enough to wrongfully land Robert Williams, a resident of Farmington Hills, Mich., in a holding cell for 30 hours in January 2020.
 The Michigan State Police had run blurry surveillance footage of a theft through a computer facial-recognition system, incorrectly matching it to Williams’s face and resulting in the warrant for arrest that tore him from his two young daughters, ages 2 and 5, suddenly and inexplicably.